hhosseinian/hhosseinian/README.md

 My research interests include Communication Theory, Machine Learning, Deep Learning, and Computer Vision.
 I will describe my repos briefly (to be public soon) in different areas of my research and demo of AI and computer projects I have accomplished.
-Please feel free to reach out to me at hhosseinianfar@gmail.com for any questions or collaboration.

 ## Detailed Summary